DevHeart1/alx-low_level_programming/README.md

 # alx-low_level_programming
 This repo is for Alx low level programming.
+The language we're starting with is C.